What was your budget?

 I splurged on florals and day-of-coordination (same vendor, 2 services at a discount).
 Both were the last things I thought I’d splurge on.
-However, we had a bridal party consisting of the bride, groom, 8 bridesmaids, 8 groomsman, 1 Jr. groomsman, 2 flower girls, ring bearer, Officiant, 2 readers, 3 parents, and 2 grandparents.
+However, we had a bridal party consisting of the bride, groom, 8 bridesmaids, 8 groomsmen, 1 Jr. groomsman, 2 flower girls, a ring bearer, an Officiant, 2 readers, 3 parents, and 2 grandparents.
 I didn’t have a lot of initial criteria or clue, really, regarding flowers, but I’m glad we invested in these!
 I wanted to honor everyone however I could on the day of, while incorporating some sentimental value, especially in my bridal bouquet, and wow did they deliver!
 Most gorgeous floral arrangements I have ever seen!
 And absolutely no way would I have been able to set up and coordinate décor and stick to timelines without our coordinator.
-Hair and makeup take a long time and being able to delegate to professionals were so helpful so we were all more in the moment together!
+Hair and makeup take a long time and being able to delegate to professionals was so helpful so we were all more in the moment together!

 What was your favorite detail?

 All of it!
 I loved the handmade farm tables at the venue that were decorated with handmade table runners and seeing all my random purchases from various craft and vintage stores displayed in various ways, all serving some kind of purpose.